Kidney and Pancreas Transplant Program in San Diego

 Supporting donors and recipients at every stage.

-For 25 years, Sharp has led the way with our kidney and pancreas transplant program, with one of the highest survival rates in the country.
+For 25 years, Sharp has led the way with its Kidney and Pancreas Transplant Program, which has one of the highest survival rates in the country.

 When you choose Sharp for your transplant procedure, you are choosing a dedicated team of transplant experts who will support potential donors and their recipients through each step of the process.
 You'll benefit from the results of our work in cutting-edge renal research and clinical trials.